spryker/propel-encryption-behavior/README.md

 [![License](https://poser.pugx.org/spryker/propel-encryption-behavior/license)](https://packagist.org/packages/spryker/propel-encryption-behavior)

 Seamlessly encrypt/decrypt Propel2 data fields.
 This library is a *plugin* for the [Propel2 ORM framework](http://propelorm.org/).
-Also, this library was forked from [Athens\Encryption](https://github.com/AthensFramework/Encryption).
+The library is a fork of [Athens\Encryption](https://github.com/AthensFramework/Encryption).

 For example: